arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-13
+# fusion-14

+On this branch, we haveadded multisite mocks and updated our `content-api` content source to pull from multiple sites within an organization to offer PageBuilder users the ability to use the same feature pack for many sites.

 ## User story
-As a user, I would like to group features together to create more complex layouts.
+As a user, I would like to use my feature pack for multiple sites within my organization

 ## Concepts
-- Chains
-- Multiple features
+- Multisite

-## New files:
+## New Files on this branch
-- `/components/chains/default.jsx`
+-  `/mocks/siteservice/api/v3/website`

+## Changed files:
-- `/components/chains/grid.jsx`
+- `/content/sources/content-api.js`

-## What's next
+## What's next?
-This branch gives us the major components for creating a manually curated page (albeit a simple one) within PageBuilder.
-Let's do another exercise to practice what we've learned so far!
-Switch to `exercise-02` for examples.
+Now that we can use the same feature pack for multiple sites, we also need the ability to store site specific information.
+Switch to branch `fusion-15` to learn more about this next step.